 Eligibility: You need to have a credit average (65 percent or higher) over the most recent 48 credit points you have completed in your current course.
 You need to be enrolled full time at the University of Sydney while you study on exchange, and any classes you enrol in at your host university need to be approved by your faculty so they can be credited towards your Sydney degree.

 Selection times: May/June for exchanges commencing in the second half of the year; October/November for exchanges commencing in the first half of the following year.

-How long: One semester.
+How long: One to two semesters

-Further information: Scholarships and Financial Support Service.
+Further information: Scholarships Office